vultr/vultr-docs/faq/as20473-bgp-customer-guide/README.md

 ## Location Communities

 Routes announced from AS20473 are also tagged with a 2­-digit community to provide information about the POP it was originated from.
-For example, 20473:nn.
+For example, 20473:11 are generated in Piscataway.
 These locations are defined in the following table.

 <table>
 <tr>